Case studies

 Icone double flèches gauche

-Before Memo Bank, we used corporate cards with our traditional bank, but with a completely archaic internal process"
+Before Memo Bank, we used corporate cards with our traditional bank, but with a completely archaic internal process.

 Martin Leveau